 Chapter 10: C FFI

-Note that calling C (or other low level languages) is inherently dangerous.
+Note that calling C (or other low-level languages) is inherently dangerous.
 C code fundamentally has access to all memory in the process and can change any of it, either deliberately or due to bugs.
 This is one of the language's most useful, but also most dangerous, features.
-Calling well written, bug free, C code will have no ill effects on your program.
+Calling well written, bug-free, C code will have no ill effects on your program.
 However, calling buggy or malicious C code or calling C incorrectly can cause your Pony program to go wrong, including corrupting data and crashing.
-Consequently all of Pony guarantees regarding not crashing, memory safety and concurrent correctness can be voided by calling FFI functions.
+Consequently, all of the Pony guarantees regarding not crashing, memory safety and concurrent correctness can be voided by calling FFI functions.